The family of James Wood continues to fear for his safety after the vulnerable 26-year-old West Kelowna man went missing on Nov. 8.

 Aleesha believes her brother suffers from schizophrenia or some other serious mental illness needing medication.
 After struggling for years to get her brother diagnosed, she said her family felt like they were finally close to getting him into the care he needs with the current order, which would have allowed her brother to be taken to a care facility for observation and potential diagnosis and treatment.

 Aleesha headed down to Kelowna on Nov.
-24 to begin looking for her brother over the next four days while she is between shifts.
+24 to begin looking for her brother while she was between shifts.

 The Kelowna RCMP said the investigation is active and ongoing and they continue to receive daily reports and tips but James Wood remains missing.

 Editor’s Note: This story has been updated to include the offer of a reward and the family’s ongoing search.